.

 U

-October 28, 1886 - Statue of Liberty / La Liberté éclairant le monde, Bedloe's Island, New York City, New York (USA).
+EOctober 28, 1886 - Statue of Liberty / La Liberté éclairant le monde, Bedloe's Island, New York City, New York (USA).
 "Gift to the USA from the people of France.
 Depicts a robed female figure representing Libertas, the Roman goddess of freedom, who bears a torch & a tabula ansata (a tablet evoking the law) upon which is inscribed the date of the American Declaration of Independence, July 4, 1776.
 A broken chain lies at her feet.
 The statue has become an icon of freedom & of the USA."
 1 of 40 monuments in "Peace Symbols" by Zonia Baber (1948), pp. 20-21.
+S

 T